hyperledger/firefly-fir/text/0000-template.md

 # Prior art
 [prior-art]: #prior-art

+> OPTIONAL - please state "n/a" if you don't think there's anything significant

 Discuss prior art, both the good and the bad, in relation to this proposal.
 A few examples of what this can include are: